Nepali nationality law: Automatic termination of Nepali citizenship

 There is a total prohibition on dual nationality in Nepal.
 To lawfully be issued a citizenship certificate, a person must have no other allegiances.
-If a Nepal citizenship certificate holder, at any time, possesses any other nationality or citizenship the Nepal citizenship certificate issued to him automatically becomes invalid or void.
+If a Nepal citizenship certificate holder, at any time, possesses any other nationality or citizenship the Nepal citizenship certificate issued to them automatically becomes invalid or void.
 Nepalese authorities have confirmed, as recently as November 2006, that "there is a total prohibition on dual nationality in Nepal".
 Termination is covered in Section 10 of the Nepal Citizenship Act, 2006.

 Section 10(1) of the act provides that the Nepalese citizenship of "any" Nepalese citizen shall automatically lapse on his acquiring the citizenship of any foreign country.
 Any citizen of Nepal who by naturalization, registration, or by any other act acquires a foreign nationality, immediately ceases to be a citizen of Nepal irrespective of whether they are an adult or minor.

 Section 10(4) of the act provides that any Nepalese person who by birth is deemed a citizen of a foreign country and has a claim to citizenship of Nepal jus sanguinis (by blood) must choose a single nationality between sixteen and eighteen years of age.
-If he fails to do so, his claim to Nepalese citizenship shall automatically lapse on his eighteenth birthday.
+If they fail to do so, their claim to Nepalese citizenship shall automatically lapse on their eighteenth birthday.